thom4parisot/photography/source/_posts/2016/estonia.md

       city: Aegviidu
       region: Harju County
     comment: |
-      Temperatures are gowing to dive below -8°C so I decide to stop and to take a train to Tartu.
+      Temperatures are gowing to dive below -8°C tonight so I decide to stop the outdoor adventure and go to Tartu instead.

-      The next one is in 30 minutes, then _4 hours_.
-Sadly for me, I was waiting on the wrong platform and missed the train.
+      The next train is in 30 minutes, then in _4 hours_.
+Sadly for me, I was waiting on the wrong platform: 30 seconds to board is not enough!
 I will have to go back to Tallinn to then be able to go to Tartu.

       PS: I love the logo of their [railway company](https://en.wikipedia.org/wiki/Eesti_Raudtee)!
   - src: CNV00305.jpg